twigphp/Twig-extensions/doc/cache.rst

 In the example above the cache key name will be 'cache-key'

-Key name as an object
+Key name as a name
 ''''''''''''''''''

 Template ``test_template.txt``::